College of Health Sciences

 Kathleen R. Sheikh, Assistant Professor of Nursing, BSN Villanova University, MSN College Misericordia

-Cathy Speace, Assistant Professor of Nursing, BSN, MSN University of Pennsylvania
+Cathy Speace, Assistant Professor of Nursing - clinical faculty, BSN, MSN University of Pennsylvania

 Christina Tomkins, Assistant Professor of Nursing - clinical faculty, BSN, MSN Bloomsburg University